-Jim Tolbert is Assistant City Manager for Planning and Neighborhood Services.
+Jim Tolbert, FAICP, is Assistant City Manager for Planning and Neighborhood Services.
 As a member of the senior management team, he will oversee Community Development, Recreation and Parks, Neighborhood Outreach Services, as well as assist with strategic planning and special projects.

 Jim joins the city from Charlottesville, Va., where he served as Director of the Department of Neighborhood Development Services.
 He also served as an adjunct professor at the University of Virginia’s School of Architecture, Department of Urban and Regional Planning.